 In addition to its economic and transportation benefits, the King Fahd Causeway also has significant cultural and historical significance.

-The causeway is a symbol of the strong ties between Bahrain and Saudi Arabia and has played a vital role in strengthening the relationship between the two countries.
+The causeway symbolizes the strong ties between Bahrain and Saudi Arabia and has played a vital role in strengthening the relationship between the two countries.

 The King Fahd Causeway is a major transportation and economic link between the two countries.
-It serves as a valuable trade and transport link and a symbol of friendship and cooperation between Bahrain and Saudi Arabia.
+It is a valuable trade and transport link and a symbol of friendship and cooperation between Bahrain and Saudi Arabia.